 This policy maker reported that her task force team didn’t dedicate time listening to all the stakeholders who would be impacted.
 After defining the problem and setting the goals, they skipped Step 2 and went on to Steps 3, 4, 5 and 6.
 When they got to Step 7 and presented the plans to solve the problem, there was outcry and backlash from various constituents of the community.
 Why?
 Because they had not considered everyone connected to the problem in Step 2 and had not incorporated their concerns and perspectives when defining problems and goals.
 This reaction from the community compelled the task force team to return to Step 1 with a reconstituted team of stakeholders.

 Every task force team will have a unique set of characteristics.
 The nature of your organization influences these characteristics as do the personalities of the individuals on your task force team.
 Teams love to play to their strengths and downplay their weaknesses.
 For instance, a highly analytical team may love spending time in Step 5, but be reluctant to move on to Step 6.

-As the task force leader, you need to recognize the distinct tendencies of your team and when it may spend too much or too little time in each step, so as to ensure spending adequate time and energy in each step while not feeling rushed to jump to the end.
-The framework helps you do this.
-It provides you with a vocabulary and enables you to communicate clearly the importance of each step to the overall success of the initiative.
+As the task force leader, you need to recognize the distinct tendencies of your team and when it may spend too much or too little time in each step.
+Keep the team on track by spending an adequate time and energy in each step while not feeling rushed to jump to the end.
+This change management framework helps you do this.
+It provides you with a vocabulary and enables you to communicate the importance of each step to the overall success of the initiative.
 Another benefit of this framework is that it gives everyone a chance to participate, not just the most outspoken team members.

-How have you led your task force team?
+What challenges does your organization face?
+What changes are you managing through?
+How have you led your change management task force team?
 In which steps did your team excel?
 Which steps were skipped?
 How could the results have been better?